hun-nemethpeter/cpp-reflector-mini/Proposal.md

 ### Deprecating template metaprogramming

 Working with code generators and checkers is much easier, faster and safer than TMP.
-My proposal is issue a deprecate warning when template instantiation depth reach a low number ex. `16`.
+My proposal is to issue a deprecate warning when template instantiation depth reaches a low number e.g. `16`.
-This limit may be removed with a  compiler switch ex. `-ftemplate-depth-20000` With native DSL support we can invent a new DSL language for functional style metaprogramming and for concepts checking.
+This limit may be removed with a  compiler switch e.g. `-ftemplate-depth-20000` With native DSL support we can invent a new DSL language for functional style metaprogramming and for concepts checking.

 ### Code checking (also concepts check)